chhsinnovation/openopps-help/opportunity/find.md

 An opportunity that’s “completed” is done.
 The work has been completed and you can no longer apply to the opportunity.

 ### Skill
 You can search for opportunities by the type of skills you have or are looking to gain.
-Examples are; graphic design, writing, photography or data visualization.
+Examples are graphic design, writing, photography or data visualization.
 You can enter as many skills as you’d like and the search results will update based on what you enter.

 ### Career field
 You can search for opportunities by career field.
 Select a career field from the pre-populated drop down list.